jasonmccallister/vscode-dagger/README.md

 - **Dagger: Call Function** - Execute a Dagger function
 - **Dagger: Clear Cache** - Remove cached function data
 - **Dagger: View Functions** - Browse available functions
+- **Dagger: Install CLI** - Install the Dagger CLI
+- **Dagger: Update CLI** - Update the Dagger CLI to the latest version
+- **Dagger: Uninstall CLI** - Uninstall the Dagger CLI
+- **Dagger: Add MCP Module** - Register a Dagger Module as an MCP server
+- **Dagger: Develop Local Modules** - Start the Dagger development workflow
+- **Dagger: Ask Dagger** - Use AI to ask questions about Dagger documentation
+- **Dagger: Save as Task** - Save a function call as a reusable VS Code task
+- **Dagger: Install a module** - Install a Dagger module (local or remote)
+- **Dagger: Add module MCP:** - Add a Dagger module as an MCP server and register it with VS Code
+- **Dagger: Open a Shell** - Open a terminal into Dagger Shell

 ## Contributing